 Having said all this, if you need one in, say, Colorado in the winter, there's a good chance you'll find one.

 - A 4WD/AWD vehicle is unlikely to be available at a neighborhood location.

-- The airports with any of these vehicles are most likely to serve ski resorts in the winter.
+- Airports with 4WD vehicles are most likely to serve ski resorts in the winter.

-- The 4WD/AWD vehicles are almost exclusively categorized as SUVs or trucks.
+- The 4WD/AWD vehicles will most likely be SUVs or trucks.

-- The cost to reserve one of these vehicles in the winter is likely to be far more costly than a 2WD rental car option with all-season tires.
+- The cost to reserve a 4WD vehicle in the winter is likely to be far more costly than a 2WD with all-season tires.

 - Expect a punitive late-return fee in high-demand periods.

 When it Makes Sense to Rent a 4WD or AWD Car

 A 4WD or AWD vehicle will have better traction, especially on unpaved roads or in snow or ice.
 A 4WD vehicle can be especially handy on slippery roads, where it reduces the danger of losing control of the vehicle should one or all of the wheels lose grip.

 For most renters, a 4WD vehicle makes sense in three common scenarios: snow, off-roading, and towing.
 But only one of the three is allowed by rental car companies.